aphrc-dswb/dswb-open-science-capacity-wg/README.md

 ## Contributing

 - **Guidelines:** Contribution Guidelines for contributors will be developed in due course
-- **Code of Conduct:** Code of Conduct will be adopted in agreement with the DSWB members
+- **Code of Conduct:** The Code of Conduct will be adopted in agreement with the DSWB members

 ### Maintainers